Safe Driving Tips

 Keep an eye on the weather

-The Great British weather is notoriously unpredictable, but it is important to keep an eye on it as weather conditions can affect the stopping distance on your car.
-It will take longer to stop your car on a wet, snowy, or icy road that it usually does, and it is important to take this into account and give yourself more space between cars.
+The Great British weather is notoriously unpredictable, but it is important to keep an eye on it as weather conditions can affect how much stopping distance you should leave between you and the car ahead.
+It will take longer to stop your car on a wet, snowy, or icy road than it usually does, and it is important to take this into account and give yourself more space between cars.
+Plus, heavy vehicles (such as lorries) create spray when driving in the wet, which can affect your visibility.

 Do not make assumptions